pzeadrian/archBSPWM/3_Basics/README.md

 gio trash --empty
 ```

-With *thunar* you can open the trash clicking on the left panel, but on the command
+With *pcmanfm* you can open the trash clicking on the left panel, but on the command
 line you can use:

 ```bash